VVelox/Search-ESsearcher/README.md

 * elastic : This is a JSON that contains the options that will be used to initialize [Search::Elasticsearch](https://metacpan.org/pod/Search::Elasticsearch).
 * search : This is a [Template](https://metacpan.org/pod/Template) template that will be fed to [Search::Elasticsearch](https://metacpan.org/pod/Search::Elasticsearch)->search.
 * output : This is a [Template](https://metacpan.org/pod/Template) template that will be be used on each found item.
-* output : This is a [Template](https://metacpan.org/pod/Template) template that will be be used on each found item.

 It will search for those specified in the following order.